-The new Galaxy Note 9 has a lot to offer and plenty to love, but it’s crazy expensive.
+Samsung’s big Galaxy Note 9 has a lot to offer and plenty to love, but it’s crazy expensive even with recent holiday deals.
 Samsung added a bigger 6.4-inch display, powerful new camera controls, neat S-Pen enhancements and all-day battery life.
-However, those improvements come with a new $999 price tag that’s too high for some.
+However, those improvements come with a $999 price tag that’s too high for some.

-In this buying guide we’ll share a list of excellent Galaxy Note 9 alternatives worth buying.
-Phones with a similar or better experience, bigger screens, great cameras and excellent battery life.
-Whether you can’t handle the high price tag or want something a little different we have you covered.
+In this buying guide we’ve gathered a list of the best Galaxy Note 9 alternatives worth buying.
+Phones with a similar or better experience, big screens, capable cameras and great battery life.
+Whether you can’t handle the high price tag or just want something a little different we have you covered.

 Best Galaxy Note 9 Alternatives